Installing BDsensor-m-m

 Edit Configuration_adv.h

-#define HOMING_BUMP_DIVISOR { 2, 2, 8 } // Re-Bump Speed Divisor (Divides the Homing Feedrate)
+#define BABYSTEPPINGEnable this to achieve real-time leveling functionality.#define HOMING_BUMP_DIVISOR { 2, 2, 8 } // Re-Bump Speed Divisor (Divides the Homing Feedrate)

 Edit pins_boardname.h

-#define I2C_BD_DELAY 20 // Default value is 20, should be in the range [20,50].
+#define I2C_BD_DELAY 20 // default value is 20, should be in the range [20,50].

 #define AUTO_BED_LEVELING_BILINEAR

-And edit the values as shown below:
+And set the values as shown below:

 #define Z_CLEARANCE_DEPLOY_PROBE 0 // Z Clearance for Deploy/Stow